 - BA, Bates College, 1992, Phi Beta Kappa, high honors

 - District of Columbia

 - United States Court of Federal Claims, The Honorable Christine OC Miller

-- Actively involved in pro bono matters in areas of housing and civil rights
+- Actively involved in pro bono matters in areas of housing, public benefits and civil rights